 Readers who would like to learn more about cardiovascular risk factors, including Lp(a), will find useful information in our eGuide to Cholesterol Control and Heart Health.

-The latest research published in JAMA Network Open (Dec.
-8, 2022) reveals a new problem associated with elevated Lp(a) levels:
+Research published in JAMA Network Open (Dec.
+8, 2022) reveals another problem associated with elevated Lp(a) levels:

 “In this large, retrospective cohort study using administrative data from a single center in France, we found that the Lp(a) level was independently associated with an increased incidence of major adverse limb events.”